Rostamabd/Random-Regression-Analysis/README.md

 ---

-Here you can see an example file for running Random Regression Analysis, Generating Legendre Polynomials coefficients and computing the Breeding Values based on Test-day Milk data in dairy cattle.
+Here you can see an example file for running Random Regression Analysis using BLUPf90 family programs, generating Legendre Polynomials coefficients and computing the breeding values based on Test-day milk data in dairy cattle.
 Analysis includes three steps as following:

 ## 1. Download the materials from github repository